 This is a classic basket shape historically used when shelling beans.
-It’s a great basket for use as a planter, shopping basket, for storage, or Easter basket.
+It’s a great basket for a planter, shopping basket, storage, or Easter basket.

 Dimensions: 9-inch base, 8-inch opening, 10-inches tall

-Open base worked in a cathead style to create four “feet”.
-Woven in start-stop weave with a basic lashed rim.
+Open base worked in a cathead style to create four “feet.”
+Woven in a start-stop weave with a basic lashed rim.

 Dimensions: 9-inch base, 10-inch opening.

 Closed base basket worked with chicken feet.
 Start-stop woven walls.
 A braid motif is worked into the wall using six reed strands.
 Swing handled with an x-lashed rim.